EducationalVideoCenter/WAC/README.md

 1. You can start by saying ["hello" here](https://github.com/EducationalVideoCenter/WAC/issues/5) and talking a little about yourself.

 2. Have you lived or worked in an urban and/or rural setting?
 Check out our urban and rural qualities chart.
-We'd love to get your evalutation and input: [Google Docs](https://docs.google.com/document/d/1MAswOOi1dCkss9z91yVW3Ie8K4TyYpJ6XqAW_AlGVxY/edit) or [GitHub](https://github.com/EducationalVideoCenter/WAC/blob/master/YPV%20Curriculum/Markdown%20Annotated%20Lessons/Urban%20and%20Rural%20Characteristics.md)
+We'd love to get your evaluation and input: [Google Docs](https://docs.google.com/document/d/1MAswOOi1dCkss9z91yVW3Ie8K4TyYpJ6XqAW_AlGVxY/edit) or [GitHub](https://github.com/EducationalVideoCenter/WAC/blob/master/YPV%20Curriculum/Markdown%20Annotated%20Lessons/Urban%20and%20Rural%20Characteristics.md)